Site logo

 Caga Tió is more or less translated as “Christmas Log” and is a central tradition in many areas of Spain, as Catalan mythology says that Caga Tió is the one responsible for bringing small presents on Christmas day.
 Caga Tió usually appears as a small piece of dead wood (usually about 30 centimeters long) with two little stick legs and a happy face that has a little nose sticking out.
 It also has a little red berettina-like hat and sometimes a small red blanket for the chilly season.
 In the past, though, Caga Tió was far more “simple” in its appearance as a plain piece of dead wood.

-Traditionally, Caga Tió makes its first appearance on December 8th, the Day of the Immaculate Conception, and is then “fed” things like sweets, candies, and nuts every night.
+Traditionally, Caga Tió makes its first appearance on the 8th of December, the Day of the Immaculate Conception, and is then “fed” things like sweets, candies, and nuts every night.

 Caganer